 In 2014, St. Petersburg College implemented Faculty180 (SPC’s digital portfolio tool) as the submission platform for full time faculty annual evaluations.
 In 2015, it was rolled out for adjunct faculty.
 The digital portfolio platform incorporates SPC instructional evaluation criteria and course data reflection, providing electronic archive of activities and supporting documentation to be utilized from year to year.

-From our feedback, Faculty180 seems to provide better results when browsed with Google Chrome.
-If asked, just use your regular SPC credentials to log in.
 Please do not begin completing your form until you read the corresponding tutorial below.

 Classroom Observation Forms

 The links below have been provided to assist faculty or evaluators who require a classroom observation form, which can be printed and completed, then scanned and attached into Faculty180.
 This requirement may differ by department, so please contact your Dean, Chair, or Program Director for more information.